epezent/implot/README.md

 **Q: Can plots be exported/saved to image?**

 A: Not currently.
 Use your OS's screen capturing mechanisms if you need to capture a plot.
 ImPlot is not suitable for rendering publication quality plots; it is only intended to be used as a visualization tool.
-Post-process your data with MATLAB and matplotlib for these purposes.
+Post-process your data with MATLAB or matplotlib for these purposes.

 **Q: Does ImPlot handle double precision data?**